 Is the flu vaccine safe for people with diabetes?

 Yes, the flu vaccine is safe and has been proven to reduce flu-related hospitalizations for people with diabetes.

 Can the flu vaccine and the COVID-19 vaccine be taken simultaneously?

 There is currently not data available about any effects that the COVID-19 vaccine causes when taken simultaneously with other vaccines.
 Historically, vaccines have not affected one another.
 You can always maintain a few weeks of space between the two shots to be safe or bring up any concerns with your doctor.

 Is there anyone who should not take the flu vaccine?

 The flu vaccine is safe for almost everyone.
 Exceptions include infants younger than six months old and those with allergies to ingredients in the flu vaccine.
 If you have an egg allergy, Guillain-Barré Syndrome, or have experienced previous vaccine-related allergic reactions, talk to your doctor before getting vaccinated.
 For any other concerns about whether you or your child should get vaccinated for the flu, talk to your doctor or visit https://www.cdc.gov/flu/prevent/whoshouldvax.htm.

 It’s free to get your flu shot!
-Flu shots are available at Smith’s, Harmon’s, CVS, Walgreens, and other preferred pharmacies within the network.
-(All of these locations offer free COVID-19 shots as well.)
+Flu shots are available at Smith’s, Harmon’s, Costco, Associated Foods, and other preferred pharmacies within the network.
+(MotivHealth covers the entire cost of the flu shot at all of these locations.)
 If you have any questions about what your nearest options are, call our pharmacy team at 385-247-1030.